- What is a Progressive Web App?

 The web application must be served over a secure network.
 Most of the features related to a PWA such as geolocation and even service workers are available only once the app has been loaded using HTTPS.

 Consumers are increasingly becoming dependent on mobile devices for day to day activities.
 The shift from computers to mobile devices happened quicker than many businesses could prepare for.
 Responsive websites have hit the shelf life and a total re-think is required to capture a mobile presence and increase in revenue.
-Building a Progressive web app is a great solution.
+Progressive web app development is a great solution.
 It is optimised for performance with the results being reflected in enhanced customer experience, retention rates and conversions.

 FAQ on Progressive Web Apps